Jefferson County, Ohio: 2000 census

-Politics

-Results from the 2020 Presidential Election in Steubenville, the county's largest city.
+Government and politics

+Ohio law defines a structure for county government.
+Jefferson County has three-member board of county commissioners, a sheriff, coroner, auditor, treasurer, clerk of the court of common pleas prosecutor, engineer, and recorder.
+Jefferson County is represented as part of Ohio's 96th state house district and Ohio's 30th senatorial district.
+It is also included in the Ohio Seventh District Court of Appeals.
+Federally, it is part of Ohio's 6th congressional district.

-Like many Appalachian counties, Jefferson County was a strong Democratic county in the 20th century.
-However, since the turn of the 21st century, it has become much more competitive and even moved towards the Republicans during the Democratic years of 2008 and 2012.
-In 2012, Mitt Romney became the first Republican candidate to win the county since it voted for President Nixon in the 1972 presidential election.
+Like many Appalachian counties, Jefferson County was a Democratic Party stronghold in the 20th century.
+However, since the turn of the 21st century, it has become much more competitive and even moved towards the Republican Party during the Democratic years of 2008 and 2012.
+In 2012, Mitt Romney became the first Republican candidate to win the county since it voted for Richard Nixon in the landslide 1972 presidential election.
+The county voted for Donald Trump by large margins in 2016, 2020, and 2024.

-Government

-The following are the elected officials, judges, and representatives of Jefferson County as of the 2022 election cycle.